 Mapledurham Playing Fields

 Econet is a wildlife conservation group that undertakes a wide range of activities relating to the conservation of the natural environment in public open spaces and other sites in and around Reading.
 These activities include coppicing, hedgelaying, scrub clearance, control of non native species, footpath clearance and willow harvesting.
-We are part of The Conservation Volunteers (TCV) Community Group Network and are supported by Reading Borough Council.
+We are part of The Conservation Volunteers (TCV) Community Group Network and members of the National Federation of Parks and Green Spaces, we receive limited support from Reading Borough Council.

-In December we hold a sale of Scots pine Christmas trees, while in April we have our Bean Pole Day event promoting local woodland products and wildlife friendly gardening to which various other local groups are invited.
-We may also arrange occasional activities such as a Dawn Chorus Walk to mark International Dawn Chorus Day.
+Each December we hold a sale of Scots pine Christmas trees.
+Bean Pole Day, promoting local woodland products and wildlife friendly gardening, is held in April, while Meadows Day, a celebration the abundance of wildlife to be found in early summer, is in July; other local groups are invited to both these events.
+We also organise an annual Dawn Chorus Walk to mark International Dawn Chorus Day, along with other occasional activities.

 We undertake work for a variety of organisations including the Wildlife Trust, local councils and schools.
 We are always ready to consider work which relates to or aims to encourage an interest in the natural environment, whether it's a once off activity or an ongoing task.
 Even if we're unable to help, we may be able to suggest others who can.